HortusHonu/flash-cards/flashCards.md

 ## Relative Ilumintation Cont.
 - compact lenses have better relative illumination
 - Higher resolution lenes have better relative illumination

 ---

+## Cornerstones of Illumination

+- Geometry
+- Structure
+- Color

+---

+## Geometry

+Geometry plays a critical role in machine vision systems as it underpins the accurate capture, analysis, and interpretation of visual data

+---

+## Structure

+Structure refers to the organized and systematic arrangement of various components and processes in a vision system

+---

+## Color

+Color variations can indicate defects or inconsistencies in products by using color analysis and to create contrast

+---

+## Fundamental Capability

+Fundamental capability is a numeric value relative to the EM enery (electro-magnetic) contained in pixels

+---

+## Fundamental Parameters

+- sensor size
+- camera
+- working distance (WD)
+- FOV and DOF
+- resolution and contrast

+---

+## Image Calculator Consideration

+The smaller the focal length, the less accurate a calculator wil be

+---

+## What Size Imager?

+Don't know what size imager you need?<br>
+$sensor\ size = \frac{FOV}{mm/px}$

+---